MatthisVanHoecke2/bachelor-proof-of-concept/README.md

 # bachelor-proof-of-concept
 This is the proof-of-concept for the Bachelor's thesis 'Optimization of AI Integration in Web Applications'.
-This PoC aims to prove the Hypothesis that we can integrate AI in web applications using some of the technologies mentioned in the thesis.
+This PoC aims to prove the hypothesis that we can integrate AI in web applications using some of the technologies mentioned in the thesis.

 ## Usage
 To run this project, please complete all the steps in the following documents: